vippsas/vipps-developers/newsletters/2022-06-newsletter.md

 OpenAPI/Swagger specifications and all the Postman collections and environments have been improved.
 See each API's GitHub repo for details.

-## Remember: Vipps is always without fees when paying to businesses
+## Remember: Vipps MobilePay is always without fees when paying to businesses

 Just a friendly reminder: Users never have to pay a fee when they pay a business with Vipps.
 Please try to make this as clear as possible in your solution.